sherzader/ActiveRecordLite/README.md

-# ActiveRecord Lite

-## Object Relational Mapper
+## Object Relational Mapping

 My implementation of an ORM using a SQLite3 database.
-Built using TDD via RSpec.

 ## How to Use
 * Download zip, run `bundle install`